pulibrary/bibdata/docs/location_changes.md

 # When a location changes in Alma:
-* A ticket should be created first in [Alma Config repository](https://github.com/PrincetonUniversityLibrary/alma-config/issues) with all the necessary information.
+* The Alma-Tech team will create a first ticket in [Alma Config repository](https://github.com/PrincetonUniversityLibrary/alma-config/issues) with all the necessary information.
 [Alma Config repository](https://github.com/PrincetonUniversityLibrary/alma-config) is a private repository and you may not have access.
 Please ask if you can gain access.
+* The Alma-Tech team will create a second maintenance ticket in [Bibdata repository](https://github.com/pulibrary/bibdata/issues/new?assignees=&labels=maintenance&projects=&template=maintenance-task.md&title=).

 ## 1. Update the local dev environment:

 1. Update the necessary files in [bibdata locations directory](https://github.com/pulibrary/bibdata/tree/main/config/locations).
    * If there is a new holding location then update the [holding_locations.json file](https://github.com/pulibrary/bibdata/blob/main/config/locations/holding_locations.json) with the appropriate information.